 This third method of calculating spousal support stated that alimony was “a flexible tool for equalizing the living standards of the parties for an appropriate period of time.”
 This method tended to look less at compensating lost opportunities and more at the standard of living.
-Generally this simply came down to equalizing the incomes of the parties, which was much easier to calculate.
-To a degree, the equalization method is also a way of addressing the need and ability to pay standard.
-If the incomes are equalized, then need and ability to pay are equalized as well.
+Generally, this simply came down to equalize the incomes of the parties, which was much easier to calculate.
+To a degree, the equalization method is also a way of addressing the need and ability to pay standards.
+If the incomes are equalized, then the need and ability to pay are equalized as well.
 It should also be noted that the standard used by the court for looking at incomes is how much it finds that the person can reasonably make, so choosing not to work is not helpful.

 However, in more recent years, when determining spousal maintenance awards I have seen the courts often back off of full equalization, and often award less spousal support.
 This is probably based on the courts using a mixture of the three different approaches outlined above, considering not just what it would take to equalize incomes, but also the ability to become self-supporting as well as the need or lack thereof for compensation for lost opportunities.

 Another issue to discuss with your Seattle alimony attorney is the connection between spousal maintenance awards and property division.
 Courts often divide the property and liabilities of the parties unequally.
-This is intended to address some of the same issues as alimony, namely the need to send both parties into the futures in as equal a position as possible.
-If one party has much more ability to earn a high income, or has significant separate property, then the court may award more of the community property to the disadvantaged spouse.
+This is intended to address some of the same issues as alimony, namely the need to send both parties into the future in as equal a position as possible.
+If one party has much more ability to earn a high income or has significant separate property, then the court may award more of the community property to the disadvantaged spouse.
 However, to the extent that this is addressing some of the same issues as spousal support, you will often see a court awarding less spousal support where there is more property awarded, or giving less property in exchange for awarding more alimony.

 Recent Tax Changes Affecting Spousal Support